Jean Rhys: Later years

 From 1960, and for the rest of her life, Rhys lived in Cheriton Fitzpaine in Devon, once described by her as "a dull spot which even drink can't enliven much."
 Characteristically, she remained unimpressed by her belated ascent to literary fame, commenting, "It has come too late."
-In an interview shortly before her death she questioned whether any novelist, not least herself, could ever be happy for any length of time: "If I could choose I would rather be happy than write... if I could live my life all over again, and choose...."
+In an interview shortly before her death, she questioned whether any novelist, not least herself, could ever be happy for any length of time: "If I could choose I would rather be happy than write... if I could live my life all over again, and choose...."

 Death

-Jean Rhys died in Exeter on 14 May 1979, at the age of 88, before completing an autobiography, which she had begun dictating only months earlier.
+Jean Rhys died in Exeter on 14 May 1979, at the age of 88, before completing an autobiography that she had begun dictating only months earlier.
 In 1979, the incomplete text was published posthumously under the title Smile Please: An Unfinished Autobiography.